London School of Economics: Notable people

-The LSE has a long list of notable alumni and staff, spanning the fields of all scholarship provided by the school.
-Since 1990, the London School of Economics has educated 24 heads of state or government, the second highest of any university in the United Kingdom after the University of Oxford.
+LSE alumnus W. Arthur Lewis is the only black person to have ever won the Nobel Memorial Prize in Economics.
+As of 2025, LSE is affiliated with 21 Nobel laureates.
 The school has over 50 fellows of the British Academy on its staff, while other notable former staff members include Brian Barry, Christopher Greenwood, Maurice Cranston, Anthony Giddens, Harold Laski, Ralph Miliband, Michael Oakeshott, A. W. Philips, Karl Popper, Lionel Robbins, Susan Strange, Bob Ward and Charles Webster.
-Mervyn King, the former Governor of the Bank of England, is also a former professor of economics.
+Mervyn King, the former governor of the Bank of England, is also a former professor of economics.